How to Choose the Best Paper for Your Printing Project

 - 120# cover: basically thin cardboard, great for postcards, business cards, and note cards

 Paper weight and thickness have a huge impact on your final piece and it can be confusing.
 You should talk to a printing professional before you choose a critical stock, but here are some things to keep in mind when you're picking paper thickness and weight.

 - Thicker paper produces better results for die-cutting, embossing and foil stamping.

 - Paper that's being mailed as a self-mailer may have to be a certain thickness to pass US postal regulations (the final thickness has to be at least 7 or 9 point, depending on the size).

 - You pay to mail paper by weight so keep paper that will be mailed the right weight for the size of the mailing piece.

 - Thinner paper is usually cheaper and uses less material, making it more environmentally friendly.

 - If you're printing a catalog or magazine-style piece, make sure the cover and interior paper stocks are the right thickness for your project, as there can be binding issues with some combinations and configurations.

 - Thicker paper is more rugged and can typically hold up to a beating better than thinner paper.

-- SmartFlex is a plastic paper that looks, feels, and acts just like paper but is waterproof and tear resistant.
+- SmartFlex is a plastic paper that looks, feels, and acts just like paper but is water resistant and tear resistant.